-The LYRC challenge brings together young talents from the country in order to find the most talented ones to bring together a team representing Luxembourg on the upcoming FIRST Global Challenge.
+The LYRC challenge brings together young talents from the country in order to find the most talented ones to bring together a team representing Luxembourg on the upcoming challenges.
 As such, the competition is looking for

-- young girls and/or boys,

-- aged between 14 and 18 years (inclusive),

-- with no skills or prerequisites required to participate.
+- young girls and/or boys, - aged between 14 and 18 years (inclusive) for FIRST Global, - aged between 6 and 16 years (inclusive) for MakeX, - with no skills or prerequisites required to participate.

-We are looking for teams between 2 and 6 members (youngsters) plus one mentor (preferably with a 5+ years experience in a science/technological domain).
+We are looking for teams between 2 and 6 members (youngsters) plus one mentor (preferably with an experience in a science/technological domain).
 The team should be able to work together, meet in regular moments and provide feedback of their progress.